 - It has been shown in small studies to have similar effects to whey protein on body composition.

 - Pea protein has a PDCAA (digestible indispensable amino acid score) of .89 (whey is 1).
-When combined with rice, hemp, and/or soy in certain combinations, you can get this number on par with whey!
+When combined with rice, hemp, and/or soy in certain combinations, you can get this number to 1.0–the same as whey!

 While pea protein hasn’t been studied as much as whey or soy, it is a promising protein source for those looking for alternatives to dairy proteins.
 Again, organic pea protein is always a safer choice because you’re ingesting less pesticides.